PAIDiPaidThis.com

 Why does part-time cost more per day than full-time?

-Nurseries need to fill places to cover their fixed costs, so they often give a better daily rate to families who book a full week.
-A couple of days leaves gaps that are harder to fill, and the price reflects that.
+Nurseries need to fill places to cover fixed costs like staff and rent, so they often give a better daily rate to families who book a full week.
+Two or three days leaves gaps in the room that are harder to fill with another part-time family on the same pattern, and the price reflects that risk.

 Can funded hours cover a whole part-time place?

 Sometimes.
-If your child qualifies for the wider funded hours and you only book a couple of days, the funded hours can cover most or all of the sessions, leaving little more than extras like meals to pay.
+If your child qualifies for the wider funded hours and you only book a couple of days, the funded hours can cover most or all of those sessions, leaving little more than meals and extras to pay.
+It depends on how the funded hours are split across the week and how the nursery allocates them.

 Which days are best to book?

-Midweek days like Tuesday to Thursday are often easier to get than Mondays and Fridays, which parents tend to grab first.
-Asking early gives you a better chance of the pattern you want.
+Midweek days such as Tuesday to Thursday are often easier to get than Mondays and Fridays, which parents tend to grab first when building a two or three day week.
+Asking early, before a term starts, gives you a better chance of the pattern you actually want.

 Is part-time nursery or a childminder better value?

-It depends on ages and how flexible you need to be.
-A childminder charges by the hour and can suit odd days, while a part-time nursery place gives fixed days in a group setting.
-Comparing both on the days you actually need is the fairest test.
+It depends on your child's age and how flexible you need to be.
+A childminder charges by the hour and can suit odd or changing days, while a part-time nursery place gives fixed days in a group setting with a set monthly bill.
+Comparing both against the exact days you need, not just a headline rate, is the fairest test.